AbuAwn/EightQueens/README.md

 3. execute sbt then run

-Each board represents a solution for 8 possible ways, rotated or flipped, to place the Queen.
+Each board represents a fundamental solution, a version of one of 8 possible ways for the same, rotated or flipped, solution.
-En total we have 96 possible solutions (12x8):
+En total we have 96 possible solutions, that is, 12 fundamental version x 8 respective variants :

 ![Alt text](8Queens.png)